mdda/blocks-examples/sqrt/README.rst

-The network is periodically tested on examples in the ``range(100,200)`` - so it shouldn't be surprising that the testing error isn't driven to zero with the training data, since the are over different ranges of inputs.
+The network is periodically tested on examples in the ``range(100,200)`` - so it shouldn't be surprising that the testing error isn't driven to zero with the training data, since the learning and testing are over different (and disjoint) ranges of inputs.